-- Science IV: 25 years of satellite altimetry for Cryosphere and Hydrology: from experimental to emerging operational applications
+- Science IV: Altimetry for Cryosphere and Hydrology

-Charon Birkett, Jérôme Bouffard and Jean-Francois Crétaux
+Charon Birkett, Jérôme Bouffard, Jean-Francois Crétaux and Sinead Farrell

 Over the past 25 years, satellite radar altimetry has shown its ability to revolutionize our understanding of the ocean and climate.
 Early advances were limited to the open-ocean and ice-free regions, neglecting large portions of the Polar regions and inland water.
 Thanks to the continued efforts of the space agencies and the scientific user community, the long term monitoring of the ice thickness variations (ice sheets, glaciers and sea ice) and inland water levels (lakes, reservoirs, rivers and floodplains) have been made possible, opening a wide range of emerging applications.